priyesh2/Wordpress_and_Drupal/README.md

         - lamp
 ````

- - Used tags -- drupal , wordpress , stack (stack is required for installation of both wordpress and drupal)
+ - TAGS USED -- drupal , wordpress , stack (stack is required for installation of both wordpress and drupal)

 ````
    drupal - for drupal installation